 “Vaping is a much safer alternative.
 Hundreds of people are injured in smoking related fires each year but we’ve not had any reports of injuries or deaths caused by e-cigarettes.”

-He encouraged vapers to use the correct chargers, monitor batteries for damage and to refrain from charging batteries overnight or when you are out of the house.
+He encouraged vapers to use the correct chargers, monitor batteries for damage, to avoid charging batteries when you are out of the house and to refrain from charging batteries overnight.
 For more common sense pointers, check out our feature on 18650 battery safety or our Vape Battery Safety Infographic at the bottom of this article.
 A few simple steps can almost entirely remove the danger of battery explosion.
 The FDA also created a series of images that illustrate the best practices for handling lithium ion batteries.

 Smoking Material Fires